darasus/ai-blog/content/instant-pot-ideas-for-beginners.md

   pot will range from 100-390F, which is below the boiling temperature of water.
   The pot inside the appliance is called a “dual pressure” pot.
 This means that it can cook food at both low pressure and high pressure.
+intro: >-
+  The Instant Pot is one of the most popular brands of electric pressure cookers.
+New users often have many questions about how to best use this appliance, and what kinds of recipes are best suited for it.
+Here are some ideas for beginner Instant Pot users that will get you inspired!

+  If you’re new to the world of pressure cooking, the idea of an “instant” pot may seem a little strange at first.
+However, using an Instant Pot (or any electric pressure cooker) can save you time while also preserving more nutrients in your food.
+So let’s take a look at some simple ideas for beginners who are just getting started with their Instant Pot and want to try some easy recipes!
 ---

 ## Basics of Using an Instant Pot